Backing Israeli founders before US funds find them.

 A CTO-GP can read the codebase, pressure-test the architecture, and tell a real technical risk from a pitch deck story.
 Most seed-stage diligence is a reference call and a vibes check.
 We do more than that.

-Direct relationships across Tel Aviv, fluency in Hebrew, literacy in 8200, Talpiot, and the units that produce most of the country's deep-tech founders.
-We see the deal before the cap table does.
+Direct relationships across Tel Aviv and fluency in Hebrew.
+Literacy in 8200, Unit 81, Talpiot, and Mamram, plus an active line into the Technion alumni network, the institutions that produce most of the country's deep-tech founders.
+We see the deal before the cap table does and we can read the founder's resume the way another alum would.

 Olivent does the unglamorous work that turns an Israeli seed company into a fundable US Series A: Delaware C-corp setup, US banking, GTM introductions, and follow-on syndication into US family offices and growth funds.